 As a postdoctoral researcher, at the University of Connecticut under Dr. Chris Simon, I further developed the molecular biology skills I first used as an undergraduate.
 I studied gene flow in a periodical cicada contact zone, the genetics of periodical cicada life cycle switching, and paternal leakage.
 I also contributed to ongoing systematic projects in the Simon Lab, and I collected cicadas in North America, New Zealand, and Australia.

 After finishing my postdoctoral research, I taught at the University of Connecticut, Yale University, The Ohio State University, and the University of Rhode Island.
 I taught introductory courses as well as a variety of different ecology and evolution courses.
 See my teaching page for more detail.
 I've also been experimenting with online and interactive teaching technologies.

 For several years, I've been working on mapping species boundaries and using species distribution models to understand biogeography.
 The Periodical Cicada Mapping Project is the homepage for this project.

 I'm also interested in the neurophysiology of cicada sound production and perception.

-I'm currently a student in the MBA program at the University of Connecticut-- completing the full-time program while still working part-time as faculty.
-I'm concentrating on understanding the business side of strategy and data analysis.
-With my understanding of both business and science, I’ll be ready to help chart a course through questions of environmental impact and sustainability.
+I recently earned an MBA at the University of Connecticut while still working part-time as faculty.
+With my understanding of both business and science, I’ll be working to help chart a course through questions of environmental impact and sustainability.